themightyoarfish/uos-swe-publication-utility/README.md

 Setup
 =====
-`sudo python3 setup.py develop` will install the pybtex style plugin in development mode (whatever that means)
+`sudo python3 setup.py develop` will install the pybtex style plugin in development mode (meaning only symlinks to the source are installed).
+If you want a standalone install, use `install` instead of `develop`.